Timeline Delaware

 former high school sweethearts against each other, Brian Peterson

-newborn son in a Newark, N.J., motel and agreed to testify against the
+his newborn son in a Newark, N.J., motel and agreed to testify

-mother, Amy Grossberg.
-A month later, Grossberg also pleaded guilty to
+against the mother, Amy Grossberg.
+A month later, Grossberg also

 (AP, 3/9/08)